RakhithJK/dbeaver-dbeaver-wiki/Query-Manager.md

 ![](images/ug/Query-Manager-properties.png)

-* To filter entries by object type, select or clear the checkboxes in the **Object Types** section.
+* Select or clear the checkboxes in the **Object Types** section to filter entries by object type.
 To filter entries by query type, select clear the checkboxes in the **Query Types** section.
 * To change the number of entries displayed per page, enter the new number in the **Entries per page** field.
 * To set DBeaver to save the query log in a file, select the **Save log to file(s)** checkbox and then specify the file location in the **Log files folder** field.